 Now the output will be Hello world

-When the above file is compiled as javac Trial.java will create two .class files as ForGeeks.class and GeeksTest.class .
+When the above file is compiled as javac Trial.java this will create 2 .class files as ForGeeks.class and GeeksTest.class .

 Since each class has separate main() stub they can be tested individually.

-When java GeeksTest is executed the output is Geeks Test class.
+- When java GeeksTest is executed the output is Geeks Test.

 This article is contributed by Sowmya.L.R.
 If you like GeeksforGeeks and would like to contribute, you can also write an article and mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.